opentap/opentap/doc/Developer Guide/Resources/Readme.md

 ![](./Scpi.png)

 ### Raw IO
-For more exotic instruments, it may be necessary to use raw IO.
-For example when streaming data of indeterminate length.
+In rare cases, it may be necessary to resort to raw I/O reads and writes.
+This should generally be avoided because an incomplete read might interfere with the results of future queries.
+However, in situations such as streaming indeterminate-length data from the instrument, the use of raw I/O may become necessary.
-To access the raw IO interface, some casting is required:
+A low-level API for this is available.
+The raw IO is located inside an explicit interface implementation, to access it do the following:

 ```csharp
 ScpiInstrument instrument = /* ... */;